 Alabama Writers Awards

 The presentations of the Alabama Writers Awards is a highlight of the Monroeville Literary Festival.
-The recipient of the Harper Lee Award (named after the author of the classic novel To Kill a Mockingbird) is selected through a process coordinated by the Alabama Writers’ Forum, a statewide literary arts organization funded by the Alabama State Council on the Arts.
-The recipient of the Eugene Current- Garcia Award is selected by the Association of College Teachers of Alabama (ACETA), a diverse organization representing faculty at all of Alabama’s two-year, four-year, and doctoral institutions.
-Both awards are funded by the generous sponsorship of Mr. George F. Landegger.
+The recipient of the Harper Lee Award (named after the author of the classic novel To Kill a Mockingbird) is chosen by a committee selected by the Festival leadership.
+The award is funded by the generous sponsorship of Harper Lee LLC.
 The Truman Capote Prize for Alabama's Distinguished Writer of Literary Non-Fiction or the Short Story is awarded by a selection committee chaired by Dr. Don Noble of Tuscaloosa.
 This award is made possible by the generous sponsorship of Ms. Dianne Lawson Baker.

 The Harper Lee Award